petekos-math/singularity_conjecture/README.md

 # Singularity Conjecture
-This is a collaborative effort in order to collect all existing results related to the singularity conjecture and oultine existing approaches to its resolution.
+This survey is intended to be an up-to-date survey on the singularity conjecture, serving as an improved version of a brief survey outlined in the author's PhD thesis.

 # Our goals